 Significance of Fruit Formation

-Following are the significance of fruit formation:
+Following is the significance of fruit formation:

 The developing fruits protect the seeds from unfavourable conditions, mechanical injury and pests.